A flat battery must be the most common riding mower complaint. It’s so annoying to hear the click, click, click. Let’s

 A ground source is any bare metal.
-There’s always a ton of good places on the engine to clamp to.
+There are always a ton of good places on the engine to clamp to.
 Clamping the final clamp to the battery negative pole isn’t advised.
 Doing so may cause arcing, which could ignite battery vapors.
 It’s a small risk, but it is possible.

 Check – All modern mowers run a 12-volt system, and it’s perfectly OK to jump-start from your car.
 If you are unsure, check the battery casing, it will be marked 12 volts (V).

 Tight – Mower blades and engines cause a lot of vibration, and bolts come loose from time to time.
 Check both connections.
 Positive red (+) and negative black (-) are clean, tight, and in good condition.

 Jumpers – Use good quality jump leads.
 These are my old worn-out ones.